Proactive DP: A Multple Target Optimization Framework for DP-SGD: Introduction

-{\bf Outline:} In order to set up the proper background in Section \ref{sec:DP-SGD}, we first define $(\epsilon,\delta)$-differential privacy in Section \ref{sec:DP}, next discuss DP-SGD as introduced by \citep{abadi2016deep} in Section \ref{sec:dpsgd}, and finally explain how $f$-DP and Gaussian DP relates to the results in this paper in Section \ref{sec:GDPm}.
-In Section \ref{sec:Main} we explain our main theory with in Section \ref{sec:app} its usage in realizing planning ahead with proactive DP-SGD and in Section \ref{sec:K} the interpretation of the lower bound on $T$, where we discuss the independence of $\sigma$ and $T$ (that is, we explain there is no practical prohibitive limit to the total number of local training rounds in DP-SGD and that this can be chosen independent of the required differential privacy with corresponding Gaussian noise according to our formula).
+{\bf Outline:} We provide background in Section \ref{sec:DP-SGD}, where we define $(\epsilon,\delta)$-differential privacy, explain DP-SGD as introduced by \citep{abadi2016deep}, and shortly introduce the $f$-DP framework.
+In Section \ref{sec:Main} we explain our main theory, where we start by discussing the theoretical result of the moment accountant method of \citep{abadi2016deep} and its limitation, which we improve leading to our main contribution as given in (\ref{eq:sed}) with a tightness result for (\ref{eq:Tapprox}) based on the $f$-DP framework.
+We discuss the concept of a utility graph and show how our theory can be used to determine parameter settings for DP-SGD.
 Experiments are in Section \ref{sec:experiment}.
-The asynchronous SGD framework, detailed differential privacy proofs and analysis, and additional experiments with extra details are in Supplemental Material.
+A more general asynchronous SGD framework, the detailed differential privacy proofs and analysis, additional experiments with extra details and a proposal for an algorithm that regularly updates parameters in DP-SGD are in the appendices.